skg-if/interoperability-framework/docs/research-product.md

 ### `identifiers`
 *List* (recommended): Objects representing external identifiers for the entity.

-Each object is structured as follows:
+Each identifier is structured as follows:
 - `scheme` *String* (mandatory): The scheme for the external identifier.
 - `value` *String* (mandatory): The external identifier.